[skip navigation]

 Help popup windows

 The output may contain some symbols or combinations thereof colored in red.
-This means that moving a mouse over such symbols would result in appearance of a small popup window showing some explanatory text provided Javascript language is enables in the browser options or preferences.
+This means that moving a mouse over such symbols would result in appearance of a small popup window showing some explanatory text provided the Javascript language is enabled in the browser options or preferences.
 Moving the mouse out would remove the popup window unless a user clicked on the red symbols.
 In that case, the popup window remains visible until the next mouse click on the same symbols.
-For the Ritz wavelengths, such popup windows appear also for brown asterisk and pink plus symbols (see below).
+For the Ritz wavelengths, such popup windows appear also for the brown asterisk and pink plus symbols after the Ritz wavelengths (see below).

 (By Column Heading)